 She was talking so fast, I was having trouble keeping up.
 “Who is Abram?”

 “Abram.
 You know, Abram, Leo’s friend?
 You don’t know Abram?
-Oh, good,” she sounded relieved, “in fact, that’s great!
-I’ve only met Abram once, so this’ll be super easy.
-Pretend like you don’t remember him, that’ll drive him nuts.
+Oh, good”—she sounded relieved—“in fact, that’s great!
+I’ve only sorta met Abram once, so this’ll be super easy.
+Pretend like you don’t remember him or anything about the night we met, which is actually pretty accurate, because I don’t remember much.
 We’ll switch places before your BFF Dr. Steward arrives, and no one will know about this nightmare.”

 Overwhelmed by my confusion and her sense of urgency, I couldn’t organize my thoughts into any logical order, asking questions as they occurred to me.
 “Wait, Dr. Steward is coming?”
-Dr. Steward had lived with me and served as my guardian while I’d been at Harvard; this arrangement had lasted until last month, when I’d turned eighteen.
-“And why do I have to go to Chicago if mom and dad are in Greece?
+Dr. Steward had lived with me and served as my guardian for most of my undergrad; this arrangement had lasted until I’d turned eighteen.
+“And why do I have to go to Chicago if Mom and Dad are in Greece?
 Shouldn’t I come to where you are and—”

 She made a short growling sound.
 “They’re planning to cut me off, okay?
 They said if I wasn’t home by tomorrow, and if I didn’t hand over my phone to Abram when I got there, and if I don’t cut off all contact with Tyler, then they’d close my bank accounts and credit cards and that’s it.”

-I struggled anew with this information, mostly because I thought Lisa had already cut off all contact with Tyler.
-Our family had been living the last two months under the assumption that she was safe from his influence, that they were finally over-over.
+I struggled anew with this information, mostly because I thought Lisa had already ended all contact with Tyler.
+Our family had been living the last few months under the assumption that she was safe from his influence, that they were finally over-over.
 She’d sworn it was over.
 She’d promised.

 “You’re still with Tyler?”

 An epic scoff-snort sounded from the other end of the call.
-“Not any more.
+“Not anymore.
 God, never again.
 Not after this.
-I am so done with that lying, cheating, floating trash island of whale excrement!”
+I am so done with that lying, cheating, massive piece of shit!”

 I had to press the cell closer to my ear to hear her.
 Unlike most people, both Lisa and I became quieter when we were angry rather than louder.

 “Lisa, this is crazy.
 I can’t be you.”
 I kept my voice low, turning in the chair as far from Dr. Payton as I could.
 “No one will buy it.”
-We hadn’t been raised together past the age of ten.
-Both my older brother Leo and Lisa had been sent to boarding school while I’d stayed at home with private tutors until Harvard.
+We hadn’t been raised together past the age of eleven.
+Both my older brother and I had stayed home with private tutors—he studied music, I concentrated on math and science—while Lisa had been sent to boarding school.

 “They will buy it.
 We’re physically identical.
 All you need is a makeover.”